Psychology of Addictive Behaviors

 Psychology of Addictive Behaviors is a peer-reviewed academic journal of the American Psychological Association that publishes original articles related to the psychological aspects of addictive behaviors 8 times a year.
-The current editor-in-chief is Tammy Chung (University of Pittsburgh).
+The current editor-in-chief is Katie Witkiewitz (University of New Mexico).

 The journal has implemented the Transparency and Openness Promotion (TOP) Guidelines.
 The TOP Guidelines provide structure to research planning and reporting and aim to make research more transparent, accessible, and reproducible.

 The journal includes articles on the following topics: